Introducing our suite of multidisciplinary study options for arts, languages and cultures students.

 A full Honours degree comprises 120 credits per year, with at least 80 credits gained from your main subject area.

 If you study a Minor alongside your Single Honours subject, this will account for 40 credits of your total 120 credits per year.
 Your Single Honours subject will then account for the remaining 80 credits.

 Your Single Honours subject will be referred to as your Major subject, to help distinguish between the weighting of subjects in your degree.

 Your multidisciplinarity may lead you to make interesting links between your subjects, or your Minor may help you to balance a personal interest with your original field of study.

 Flexible Honours encompasses an exciting range of previously unavailable subject combinations – including award-winning staff and courses.
-Available Minor subjects for students commencing their studies in 2016 include:

 In order to take a Minor subject, you must be studying a compatible Single Honours degree.
 Please note that all Flexible Honours combinations are subject to academic approval, availability and timetabling constraints.